pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2025-02-12-pesto-classico.markdown

 - pine nuts
 - walnuts
 - lemon juice
-Description: I've made plenty of <a href='/pesto'>pesto</a> variations over the years, but after getting a fancy bottle of olive oil and a mortar and pestle, I knew that it was finally time to honor my Italian ancestors and make a proper <a href='/pesto'>pesto</a>. <a href='/misc/fruit#lemon-juice'>Lemon juice</a> isn't entirely traditional, but I really think it boosts the flavor, as well as preventing the basil from turning brown.
-Check out some of my other <a href='/pesto'>pesto recipes</a>, with varying amounts of <a href='/misc/fats'>oil</a>, different kinds of <a href='/misc/nuts'>nuts</a>, vegan versions, and <a href='/misc/high-protein'>high protein</a> versions.
+Description: I've made plenty of <a href='/pesto'>pesto</a> variations over the years, but after getting a fancy bottle of <a href='/misc/olive-oil'>olive oil</a> and a mortar and pestle, I knew that it was finally time to honor my Italian ancestors and make a proper <a href='/pesto'>pesto</a>. <a href='/misc/fruit#lemon-juice'>Lemon juice</a> isn't entirely traditional, but I really think it boosts the flavor, as well as preventing the basil from turning brown.
+Check out some of my other <a href='/pesto'>pesto recipes</a>, with varying amounts of oil, different kinds of <a href='/misc/nuts'>nuts</a>, vegan versions, and <a href='/misc/high-protein'>high protein</a> versions.
 Instructions:
 - In a <a href='https://amzn.to/4qFE9y3'>small pan</a> over medium heat, toast the <a href='/misc/nuts#pine-nuts'>pine nuts</a> (or any other <a href='/misc/nuts'>nuts</a>) until lightly browned and fragrant, about 3 minutes